learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-04.md

 ## Goal

-The **goal** of this exercise is to add some information to the pokemon detail view about the pokemon's trainer:
+The **goal** of this exercise is to add some information to the pokemon detail view about the pokemon's trainer.

-@TODO : insert screenshot

 We will use fragments and learn how they can be used to define data requirements that are co-located with the component requiring that data.